7 Excellent Tips on Youtube Monetization

 7 Tips for Youtube Monetization

 - #1: Have a clear strategy.
 It isn’t enough to shoot a video about whatever you feel like talking about today.
 You need to research what’s popular on YouTube, and what should, hopefully, get a lot of views.
+Think of something that would entertain people.
+Or something you can teach that’ll be useful for them.
 Include effective keywords, as well as your competitors in your research.
 Don’t worry; there are tools to help you with this.

 - #2: You can monetize Youtube with Brand Sponsors.
 If you’re a blogger, you may already be familiar with this method.
 You need to pitch companies you love with sponsorship opportunities and see what ends up working for you.
 It’s always best to work with brands you trust to promote products you believe in.
 Authenticity is something your followers latch on to.
 Remember to properly disclose your sponsors.
 Google has paid product placement guidelines you need to follow.